wp-plugins/mk-simple-backups/readme.txt

 What's good:

 * Simple: Choose what is included in your Backup and download the resulting ZIP Archive from your Backend
-* Unotrusive: Nested within the "Tools" Submenu and comes without any bling bling, following WP Backend Styles
+* Unobtrusive: It's nested within the "Tools" submenu and comes without any bling bling, following default WP Backend Styles
 * Lightweight: 28KB zipped, 72KB unzipped

 The plugin author does not take any responsibility for the safety of your data or the integrity of the generated backups.